ricsanfre/pi-cluster/docs/_docs/metallb.md

 {{site.data.alerts.important}} **Deprecated Technology in PiCluster project**

-Kubernetes CN solution for the cluster has been migrated to Cilium in release 1.9.
+Kubernetes CNI solution for the cluster has been migrated to Cilium in release 1.9.
 Metal LB load balancer has been replaced by Cilium's LB-IPAM capability.

 Metal-LB technology has been deprecated and this documentation is not updated anymore.